How to Successfully Appeal Your Criminal Conviction in California

 Appellant’s Opening Brief

-Once the record is complete, the criminal law appeal attorney must then get to work reviewing the record to determine what issues he or she can raise to get your case dismissed, get your conviction reversed, get you a new trial, or get your sentenced reduced or modified.
+Once the record is complete, the criminal law appeal attorney must then get to work reviewing the record to determine what issues he or she can raise to get your case dismissed, get your conviction reversed, get you a new trial, or get your sentence reduced or modified.
 Once the attorney has completed reviewing the case, the attorney must prepare what is called an “Appellant’s Opening Brief.”
 It’s an “Appellant’s” brief because you are not referred to as a “Defendant” in the Court of Appeal (or Appellate Division), but as an “Appellant.”
 The brief must be filed in the time required or your appeal might be dismissed.
 Your California criminal law appeal attorney can ask for extensions of time in order to prepare the brief, and the Appellate Court will frequently grant them if there is good cause.

 The Prosecution’s Response

 After the Appellant’s Opening Brief has been filed, the prosecution gets to respond by filing a brief called “Respondent’s Brief.”
 The prosecution is called the “Respondent” in the Appellate Courts.
 The Respondent’s brief, like your brief, will summarize the factual and procedural history, and will also usually present arguments as to why your California criminal law appeal attorney’s arguments are wrong and why your conviction was proper and why your sentence was just fine.
-We say usually and not always for a reason.
-The California criminal law appeal attorneys at Wallin & Klarich have had cases where the prosecution has conceded that the arguments contained in the appeal brief were correct and the sentence was wrong or the conviction should be reversed.
-This is extremely rare, but it does happen.

 Appellant’s Reply Brief

 If you had a trial, and there was a prosecutor present, you might recall the closing arguments.
 The DA argued first, your criminal defense lawyer argued second, and then, finally, the DA got to argue again.
 This is because, in the law, the party with the burden of proof (at trial the DA) gets the last word.
 The same happens on appeal.
 Since you are the Appellant, you have the burden of proving that you are entitled to some relief in the Appellate Courts.
 Accordingly, your California criminal law appeal attorney gets the last word, and can, if required, file a Reply Brief.
-This brief is filed in response to arguments made in the Respondent’s Brief, and can point out mistakes the prosecution made in their brief.
+This brief is filed in response to arguments made in the Respondent’s Brief and can point out mistakes the prosecution made in their brief.
 Filing this brief is optional and is not required by the Appellate Courts.
 That is, your case will not be dismissed if your lawyer does not file a Reply Brief.

 Arguing Your Case